FC Istiklol: Controversy

-Istiklol was founded and is said to be owned by Rustam Emomali, the son and heir apparent of the President of Tajikistan, Emomali Rahmon, who also served captain of the team until 2012.
-On 14 June 2011, a Istiklol victory after a disputed play was awarded to them by referees led to violent riots that saw 16 people injured and at least 20 arrested.
-In 2012, five players of rival team Ravshan Kulob were sanctioned with suspensions or fines for "unruly behavior" after defeating Istiklol 1-0.
+Istiklol was founded and is said to be owned by Rustam Emomali, the son and heir apparent of the president of Tajikistan, Emomali Rahmon, who also served captain of the team until 2012.
+On 14 June 2011, an Istiklol victory after a disputed play was awarded to them by referees led to violent riots that saw 16 people injured and at least 20 arrested.
+In 2012, five players of rival team Ravshan Kulob were sanctioned with suspensions or fines for "unruly behavior" after defeating Istiklol 1–0.